-When people speak about foreign language fluency, they often describe it as “language learning”.
-Then, when you get a little more into it and you start reading articles that go a little more in depth, you’ll start hearing the term “language acquisition“.
+When people speak about foreign language fluency, they often describe it as "language learning".
+Then, when you get a little more into it and you start reading articles that go a little more in-depth, you'll start hearing the term "language acquisition".
 Why this fancy term?
 You might ask.
-In’t it the same?
+Isn't it the same?

 When speaking about reaching fluency in a foreign language, there's a distinction between language learning and language acquisition.

 So what's the difference?